A causal model on adolescents' high-risk behaviors based on religious beliefs and self-compassion mediated by emotion regulation and social support

 Authors

-1 PhD Student of Educational Psychology, Semnan Branch, Islamic Azad University, Semnan, Iran.
+1 Ph.D.
+Student of Educational Psychology, Semnan Branch, Islamic Azad University, Semnan, Iran

 2 Associate Professor Department of Psychology, Semnan Branch, Islamic Azad University, Semnan, Iran